 Captain William Bligh's later career was peppered with further mutinies and complaints about his "oppressive attitude".
 His tyrannical nature later sparked the Rum Rebellion in New South Wales in 1808, which led to his being forcibly deported.

-Anthony Hopkins, who had battled with alcoholism until becoming abstinent in 1975, was worried about Mel Gibson's heavy drinking, saying, "Mel is a wonderful, wonderful fellow with a marvelous future.
-He's already something of a superstar, but he's in danger of blowing it unless he takes hold of himself."
+Sir Anthony Hopkins, who had battled with alcoholism until becoming abstinent in 1975, was worried about Mel Gibson's heavy drinking, saying, "Mel is a wonderful, wonderful fellow with a marvelous future.
+He's already something of a superstar, but he's in danger of blowing it, unless he takes hold of himself."
 Gibson, who likewise self-identified as an alcoholic, agreed with this concern, and added his admiration for the Welsh actor: "He was terrific.
-He was good to work with because he was open and he was willing to give.
+He was good to work with, because he was open, and he was willing to give.
 He's a moral man, and you could see this.
 I think we had the same attitudes."

 One significant historical event, which is completely omitted from the film, is the initial attempt by Fletcher Christian and the mutineers to found a colony on the island of Tubuai, south of Tahiti.
-Christian landed on Tubuai shortly after the mutiny and, after finding nearly 3,000 hostile natives, established a fort on the northern side of the island using weaponry from the Bounty.
-After nearly two months of constant skirmishes with natives, Christian and the mutineers abandoned the island and only then returned to Tahiti for more men and supplies before heading east towards Pitcairn.
-Thomas Burkett, who had between severely wounded on Tubuai fighting natives, stayed behind on Tahiti even though he was clearly a mutineer and would be hung if ever found by the Royal Navy (Burkett was in fact captured and executed for mutiny).
+Christian landed on Tubuai shortly after the mutiny and, after finding nearly three thousand hostile natives, established a fort on the northern side of the island, using weaponry from the Bounty.
+After nearly two months of constant skirmishes with natives, Christian and the mutineers abandoned the island, and only then returned to Tahiti for more men and supplies, before heading east towards Pitcairn.
+Thomas Burkett, who had been severely wounded on Tubuai fighting natives, stayed behind in Tahiti, even though he was clearly a mutineer, and would be hanged if ever found by the Royal Navy (Burkett was in fact captured and executed for mutiny).

 Mel Gibson described the making of the film as difficult because of the long production and bad weather: "I went mad.
 They would hold their breath at night when I went off.
 One night I had a fight in a bar and the next day they had to shoot only one side of my face because the other was so messed up.
 If you see the film, you can see the swelling in certain scenes."